francescm/acme-ansible-debian-sectigo/README.md

     ansible-playbook [...all as above...] --extra-vars '{"alt_names":["box01.example.org","box02.example.org"]}'

+## Add debug to the script

+Just append a:

+    [...ansible-playbook-command-with-switches...] --extra-vars "debug=true"

 ## Explore and debug

 Get latest Sectigo API handbook; on mid December 2020 it was a huge html doc titled: certmgr-api-doc-20.11.html